-From Passive Program to Marketing Main Event: is Your Trial Ready for Prime-Time?
+From Passive Program to Marketing Main Event: Is Your Free Trial Ready for Prime-Time?

 Virtually every business has been impacted by pandemic-related remote work disruptions, travel restrictions, and meeting capacity limitations that have created obstacles to tried-and-true marketing and sales processes.